gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/GabrielFalcao/README.md

 ![img_1.png](Assets/end_pollinput.png)

 ### Proposed Solution
-I believe most ifs in this method should be stand-alone methods to improve readability.
+Most ifs in this method should be stand-alone methods to improve readability.

 ### Useful Metrics
 ![img.png](Assets/img.png)

 ### Example Solution
 Below is one of the many ifs inside this method.
 I believe it handles the schematic flipping functionality.
 It would be much better if the reader didn't have to guess what it does through the binding names.